superterran/curriculum-vitae/README.md

 ## Managed Services and DevOps

 ### Demme Learning
+Unified Login with seperate services and courseware through a self-hosted SAML iDP.
+Wrote the login bridge for Magento to serve as an SP

 ### Vermont Teddy Bear
 Server maintance and triage in a production support capacity